 Almost everyone has seen a site go up in a matter of days and it may look pretty nice, and you may be wondering, why does a website costs so much?
 Our question to you is, why do you want a website?
-Most respond that they want to make profit from it or gain a large audience from it.
+Most respond that they want to make a profit from it or gain a large audience from it.
 To accomplish that, more will go into that than just a few images and a template.

 We go thru a discovery phase of learning about you, your business and your goals.
-Then we have meetings to identify what you’re doing well and what you’d like to do better and along the way we may uncover ways to save you money by creating an online process.
-For example, during a recent conversation with my client she was describing how her assistant spend 25% of her time setting up appointments.
+Then we have meetings to identify what you’re doing well and what you’d like to do better and along the way, we may uncover ways to save you money by creating an online process.
+For example, during a recent conversation with my client, she was describing how her assistant spends 25% of her time setting up appointments.
 We came up with a solution where we added an online appointment scheduler that automatically updated her calendar and provided email alerts to her and her customers.
 This not only saved her time but help her customers as well.

 Back to why the high cost?
-Well a lot of time is spent on preparation, how are you going to build your site may depend on your current budget and what you intend to do in the future.
+Well, a lot of time is spent on preparation, how are you going to build your site may depend on your current budget and what you intend to do in the future.
 If every customer came to us with a prepared logo in multiple sizes, content, menu structure and perfectly suited and sized images.
 I guarantee their cost will be low.
-But that has never happened, in fact the opposite is the norm.
-Most clients are not technically savy and don’t understand what’s involved in creating a productive site and that’s okay – that’s why we’re in business.
+But that has never happened, in fact, the opposite is the norm.
+Most clients are not technically savvy and don’t understand what’s involved in creating a productive site and that’s okay – that’s why we’re in business.
 Most clients just want to run their business and don’t need the headache of learning code or the back end of their site to make an update.

-If you choose a system such as wix.com your growth is limited and your content is constraint to them.
+If you choose a system such as wix.com your growth is limited and your content is a constraint to them.
 Also, you won’t have the luxury of adding your scripts.
 What are scripts?
 Scripts are small coding language that tells the system what to do.
 In other words, I can customize your site using scripts.

 - setup Google analytics

 - setup webmaster tools